prysmex/super_hash/README.md

 # SuperHash

-The idea of the SuperHash is to provide hashes with extended functionality by adding the concept of 'attributes'.
+The idea of the SuperHash is to provide Hash-like classes with extended functionality by adding the concept of 'attributes'.
 Attributes allow to have a powerful API for controlling what data can be set and more control over how the data is managed.

 SuperHash provides: